Skip to main content

 A24/Apple TV+/Causeway

-The scenes between Lynsey and James are the strongest not just because of the two stars at the forefront but because it’s the element of the film best defined.
+The scenes between Lynsey and James are strong not just because of the two stars at the forefront but because it’s the element of the film with the most depth.
 Despite their short-lived friendship, there’s a tangible kinship shared that allows the pounding heart of the film to beat fiercely.
-There’s no wavering mystery of why they’d be drawn together, just a want to see more of how one just being in the other’s presence may offer momentary refuge from the instability, uncertainty, and grief of their day-to-day lives.
-Their friendship isn’t one built on the ability to escape from their pain, but one that understands the pain doesn’t go away and that healing is a process of time, effort, and the understanding that it may never dissipate at all.
+There’s no wavering mystery of why they’d be drawn together.
+There’s just a want to see more of how one just being in the other’s presence may offer momentary refuge from the instability, uncertainty, and grief of their day-to-day lives.
+Their friendship isn’t one built on the ability to escape from their pain.
+It’s built on one that understands the pain doesn’t go away.
+One that knows that healing is a process of time, effort, and the understanding that it may never dissipate at all.

-Lawrence, unleashed from the smug scripts of David O’Russell, is never better, delivering her finest, most human performance to date in a role she all but disappears into.
-It’s not quite right to call Henry a revelation because anyone who has followed his career over the years from his role in Atlanta, to If Beale Street Could Talk, Widows, and more know that he is one of his generation’s brightest talents.
-Causeway simply amplifies that fact with a tender, broken, but resilient performance of a man trying to piece together his life following tragedy.
+Lawrence, unleashed from the smug scripts of David O’Russell, is never better.
+She delivers her finest, most human performance to date in a role she all but disappears into.
+It’s not quite right to call Henry a revelation.
+Anyone following his career over the years from his role in Atlanta, to If Beale Street Could Talk, Widows, and more know that he is one of his generation’s brightest talents.
+Causeway simply amplifies that fact.
+He delivers a tender, broken, but resilient performance of a man trying to piece together his life following tragedy.
 From moments of quiet camaraderie with Lawrence to awkward shuffling at a bar to raw exposure while in one of the most vulnerable positions a character could be, he manages to sift through layers of character in each scene, truly captivating while speaking or silent.

 Causeway’s failures are in script execution.
-The direction and visuals, performances, and score from Alex Somers all paint the picture of the story the film is trying to tell fully.
+The direction, performances, and score from Alex Somers all paint the picture of the story.
 It’s just that, by the film’s end, there are questions about the rapid development of the plot.
-It didn’t need more time but it needed a greater direction of the story to ultimately live up to the performances giving the movie its soul.
+It didn’t need more time.
+It needed a greater direction of the story to ultimately live up to the performances giving the movie its soul.

 Featured image courtesy of: A24/Apple TV+